biolink/biolink-model/docs/has_quantitative_value.md

----
-parent: Slots
-title: biolink:has_quantitative_value
-grand_parent: Browse Biolink Model
-layout: default
----

-# Type: has_quantitative_value
+# Type: has quantitative value

-samples
-{: .samples-subset-label }

 connects an attribute to a value

 URI: [biolink:has_quantitative_value](https://w3id.org/biolink/vocab/has_quantitative_value)

 ## Domain and Range